 The textbook is intended as the main reading for the course.
-Although in the outline I will refer to entire chapters of the textbook, sometimes you will be required to read only portions of each chapter, the selection of which will be made clear during the respective class.
+Although in the outline I will refer to entire chapters of the textbook, sometimes you will be required to read only portions of each chapter.
 In addition, we will discuss in class research papers from the environmental literature.
 These papers are marked with one asterisk in the list below, which means that they are supplemental materials.
 You can be tested for the portion of these readings that is included in the lecture slides.
 The list may change throughout the term, in which case I will make an announcement.
 All the readings and the lectures slides will be available in PDF on Blackboard, unless otherwise noted.

 At the end of each lecture I will also suggest one or more short readings (policy article, newspaper article, blog entry) that will normally show us a "real-world" application of concepts and notions that we have studied throughout the lecture.
 At the beginning of the following class, I will ask who is interested in presenting to all of us in April any of the readings assigned in the previous lecture.
-Before the final exam you will also submit a short essay that will accompany the presentation.
-If more groups are interested in presenting the same reading, we will toss a coin.
-Ideally by March 25th each of you will have selected a reading of interest.
+Before the final exam you will also submit a short essay that will accompany the presentation, and a referee report for one of your colleagues' essay.
+If more groups are interested in giving a presentation around the same topic, we will toss a coin.
+Ideally, by March 24th each of you will have selected a topic of interest.